TheGreekCuban/liri-node-app/README.md

 # Liri-Node-App

+## START UP INSTRUCTIONS

+##### This is a backend application, to install it locally run the command: git clone git@github.com:TheGreekCuban/Bamazon.git
+##### Once cloned, cd into the root directory and run npm install to install all the necessary packages

+##### There are four commands and each commmand requires an input.
+If no input is provided, some functions will return a default artist or movie.
+All commands will also append a string version of the data to a separate log.txt file.
+   1. node

 ## What The Project Does

 #### The Liri-Node-App is a node.js application that makes various API calls and returns relevant information based on user input.
-It uses both the axios and spotify packages and makes calls to the Bands In Town API, the OMDB API and the Spotify API.
+It uses both the axios and spotify packages and makes calls to the Bands In Town API, the OMDB API and the Spotify API

-#### There are four commands and each commmand requires an input.
-If no input is provided, some functions will return a default artist or movie.
-All commands will also append a string version of the data to a separate log.txt file.

     1. Concert-this: This command searches the Bands in Town Artist Events API for a ** BAND ** and render the following information about each event to the terminal =>
         a.
 Name of the venue